iboB/ibob.github.com/_drafts/tracking-shared-ptr-leaks.md

 ## How Does Tracking Work?

-A `shared_ptr` instance referes to an object.
+A `shared_ptr` instance refers to an object.
 A `weak_ptr` instance referes to a control block.
 Every time a referer is added (via copying or creation), or changed (via moving or swapping), the control block gets notified with special method calls.
 The default implementation of the notification methods is empty, thus achieving identical behavior and performance to standard shared and weak pointers[^4].

 Since the control block factory is a template argument, one can change the default identity control block to be something else.
 Something which records metadata at the given notification points.
 Thus the information which living pointers refer to an object and a control block can be queried at any time.